xnaas/actionsack.com/src/docs/rules.md

 ### Text Chat (IRC)

-1. Don't spam chat
+1. Never bridge chat to Discord.
+Ever.
-2. Don't advertise
+2. Don't spam chat.
+3. Don't advertise.

 ### Voice Chat (Mumble)

-1. Use PTT if you can't keep background noise to a minimum
+1. Use PTT if you can't keep background noise to a minimum.
-2. If you whistle into your microphone, I will skullfuck you and your entire family
+2. If you whistle into your microphone, I will skullfuck you and your entire family.